gally74/gaelic-football-rules/README.md

-# GAA Referee Quick Reference App
+# Gaelic Football Rules - Referee Quick Reference App

 A mobile-friendly web application for GAA referees to create custom questions and test their knowledge of the rules before games.